-Florida’s midterm Senate election is a race to watch this November – and not just because it will be a tight match pitting a sitting governor, Republican Rick Scott, against a sitting senator, Democrat Bill Nelson.
+Florida’s midterm Senate election is a race to watch on Nov.
+6 – and not just because it will be a tight match pitting a sitting governor, Republican Rick Scott, against a sitting senator, Democrat Bill Nelson.

 Black voters, who make up 16 percent of Florida’s population, will likely help tip the race in one candidate’s favor.
 Black Floridians have long been a swing constituency in the state and have played a key role in every close presidential race since 2000.